umbraco/UmbracoDocs/12/umbraco-cms/reference/configuration/filesystemproviders.md

 The physical file system provider manages the interaction of Umbraco with the local file system.
 It can be configured for two different scenarios:

 * Media files stored inside a virtual folder of the site
-* Media files stored somewhere else outside of the site and accessed via a custom url
+* Media files stored somewhere else outside of the site and accessed via a custom URL

 ### Virtual Folder

-To configure the PhysicalFileSystem to work with a virtual folder, you must create a new filesystem with a root path and root url that points within the `wwwroot` folder, see the example above, this can then be used to configure the media filesystem.
+To configure the PhysicalFileSystem to work with a virtual folder, you must create a new filesystem with a root path and root URL that points within the `wwwroot` folder, see the example above, this can then be used to configure the media filesystem.
 For information see [Extending FileSystemProviders](../../extending/filesystemproviders/).

 ### Physical path